Who Finances The Epa's Superfund

 Detailed Explanation

 The Superfund program's financing structure has evolved significantly since its inception.
-Originally, the program was funded through a combination of general taxpayer revenues and a dedicated tax on chemical feedstocks, petroleum, and corporate income, known as the Superfund tax.
-This tax was designed to ensure that industries responsible for generating hazardous waste contributed directly to cleanup costs.
-However, the dedicated tax expired in 1995, shifting more of the financial burden onto general taxpayers for over two decades.
+This tax was designed to confirm that industries responsible for generating hazardous waste contributed directly to cleanup costs.
+Still, originally, the program was funded through a combination of general taxpayer revenues and a dedicated tax on chemical feedstocks, petroleum, and corporate income, known as the Superfund tax.
+That said, the dedicated tax expired in 1995, shifting more of the financial burden onto general taxpayers for over two decades.

 Beyond the Superfund tax, the EPA also recovers costs from responsible parties through enforcement actions.
 Under CERCLA, the EPA can identify and hold liable the companies or individuals responsible for the contamination, compelling them to pay for cleanup efforts.
 This mechanism not only recovers costs but also deters future environmental negligence by making polluters financially accountable.